chandrakiran-dev/lwc-router/docs/quickstart.md

 # Quick start

 LWC-router is the **client-side routing** for the LWC.
-It allows us to build a single page web application with navigation without the page refreshing as the user navigates.
-LWC-router uses component structure to call component, which display appropriate information.
-All the routing are placed on one place so it's very easy to understand the component navigation.
+It allows us to create a single page application with navigation user without the page refreshing.
+LWC-router uses component structure to call component, which render the appropriate component.
+It is simple, easy to manage and understandable as all the routing are placed on one place.

-In the salesforce, many times there is a requirement to create single page application over their, we face following problem:
+In the salesforce, many times there is a need to create single page application over their, we face following problem:

-* Navigate from one component to other component.
+* Difficult to navigate from one component to other component.
 * Handle browser navigation like back button.
 * Handle browser refresh button.
 * It's very hard to understands form where the navigation happen.
 Especially, for the newbies.